12 Era of Bad Feelings

 Jefferson Deletes “As” From King James Version of Bible to Avoid Three Prepositions in a Row

-Religiously, Jefferson kept his Deism under wraps, except for maintaining support for what he called “separation of church and state” — a phrase not found in the Constitution, but one subsequent judges have used as a precedent because Jefferson, in essence, nearly co-authored the First Amendment with James Madison and they both described the amendment as such in a letters (Chapter 7).
+Religiously, Jefferson kept his Deism under wraps, except for maintaining support for what he called “separation of church and state” — a phrase not found in the Constitution, but one subsequent judges have used as a precedent because Jefferson, in essence, nearly co-authored the First Amendment with James Madison and they both described the amendment as such in letters (Chapter 7).
 Federalist voters who’d hidden their Bibles after being told Jefferson would confiscate them came to realize it wasn’t going to happen, similar to people today waiting for leaders to confiscate their guns or gold.
 Why would Jefferson confiscate Bibles when he advocated religious freedom?

 Thomas Jefferson, Rembrandt Peale, 1805, New York Historical Society